FawazAT/Wranglling-WeRateDogs/README.md

 These ratings almost always have a denominator of 10.
 The numerators, though?
 Almost always greater than 10.
 11/10, 12/10, 13/10, etc.
 Why?
 Because "they're good dogs Brent."
 WeRateDogs has over 4 million followers and has received international media coverage.

+# Getting started
+Make sure you use the "Udacity-env.txt" environment to avoid any errors.

-The tasks in this project was:
+## The tasks in this project was:

 * Data wrangling, which consists of:
 *   Gathering data (downloadable file in the Resources tab in the left most panel of your classroom and linked in step 1 below).